Project Goal: Website Redesign

-To understand potential Birdie users and find opportunities to differentiate Birdie from other recommendation platforms, we started where every project should start — with research.
-We tackled these four key areas.
+To understand current and potential Birdie users and find opportunities to differentiate Birdie from other recommendation platforms, we started where every project should start — with research.
+We tackled three key areas.

 Usability tests revealed major problems with both the interface design and feature utility.
 Users found the some terminology unclear and confusing.
 Most notably, there was a 100% error rate for finding a restaurant and adding it to a To-Try List.

 The heuristic analysis further indicated the site was not meeting basic usability standards.
 The Google Analytics cohort analysis showed a low retention rate— a finding that was not surprising given the usability concerns.